Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Numerical Experiment and Results

-Candidate primer pairs that satisfied all design criteria underwent rigorous in-silico PCR validation using two independent software platforms: FastPCR \cite{kalendar2017FastPCRSilicoTool} and Unipro-Ugene \cite{okonechnikov2012UniproUGENEUnified}.
-The algorithmically generated forward and reverse primers were systematically evaluated in batch processing mode through both in-silico PCR platforms.
-Results confirmed that primer pairs designed using our methodology successfully amplified the intended SARS-CoV-2 variant-specific regions with high specificity.
-The in-silico PCR analyses provided comprehensive amplification metrics, including precise genomic binding coordinates, melting temperature (Tm) values, target sequence complementarity percentages, and predicted amplicon lengths.
-Representative in-silico PCR validation results are presented in Appendix Figures \ref{fig:FastPCR} and \ref{fig:Unipro_UGENE}.
-Based on these extensive validation procedures, we present a curated panel of 22 optimally performing primer pairs in Table \ref{tab:SARS-CoV-2 Primer Pairs}, with their corresponding genomic binding positions visualized in Figure \ref{fig:SARS-CoV-2_Primer_Distribution}.
+Primer pairs that passed all design and specificity criteria were then evaluated using \textit{in silico} PCR on two independent platforms: FastPCR \cite{kalendar2017FastPCRSilicoTool} and Unipro UGENE \cite{okonechnikov2012UniproUGENEUnified}.
+Candidate forward and reverse primers were assessed in batch mode in both tools.
+The results indicate that primer pairs produced by our pipeline amplify the intended variant-specific regions with high specificity.
+The \textit{in silico} PCR outputs include genomic binding coordinates, melting temperature (Tm), predicted complementarity, and expected amplicon length.
+Representative results are shown in Appendix Figures~\ref{fig:FastPCR} and \ref{fig:Unipro_UGENE}.
+Based on these validation steps, we report a curated set of 22 primer pairs in Table~\ref{tab:SARS-CoV-2 Primer Pairs}, with their genomic binding positions summarized in Figure~\ref{fig:SARS-CoV-2_Primer_Distribution}.

 { {

 } }